 PRICE: Free for the initial “hello” topic (level 1) which includes seven lessons as well as a daily lesson.
 A paid account starts at $47.99 per year and unlocks the rest of the topics.

 If all you’re willing to learn at the moment are key phrases to get you by, then this is the app for you.

 Learn Bahasa Indonesian is an easy-to-use phrasebook with a carefully translated list of essential phrases.
-The app includes audio files spoken by a native speaker adjusted to make it easily understandable for non-speakers.
+The list of phrases include topics such as greetings, phrases for general conversation, eating out, and directions.
+The app also includes audio files spoken by a native speaker adjusted to make it easily understandable for non-speakers.

-The app helps you get comfortable with using the language.
+With the app, you will get comfortable with using the Indonesian language.
 It also aids in making you familiar with the sentence structures and pronunciations.

 Learning Indonesian is an app that plays a beginner’s audio course in Indonesian Bahasa.
 It is based on a very popular online course.